Jane Forman, Director of Racquet Sports

 Jane attended Clemson University in 1980 on a full athletic scholarship and was named to the NCAA (National Collegiate Athletic Association) All American Team for four consecutive years; she achieved the most solid record in Clemson University history, a record that still stands today.
 In 1980, she started her professional career as an amateur so she could continue to work towards obtaining a college degree.

-In 1984, Jane became an “official” professional player and competed for 10 years, reaching top 50-ranked player status in the world on the Women’s Tennis Association (WTA) Circuit.
+In 1984, Jane became an “official” professional player and competed for 10 years on the Women’s Tennis Association (WTA) Circuit.
 She also competed on the following circuits: the United States Tennis Association professional circuit; the International Tennis Federation (satellite); Grand Slam tournaments; and the Virginia Slims Circuit.
 Some of Jane’s notable top-ten opponents include Tracy Austin, Pam Shriver, and Andrea Jaeger.
 Her most memorable match was playing Martina Navratilova on Wimbledon’s Center Court in 1986.

 Jane retired from competitive play in 1989 and turned her efforts and enthusiasm for the sport of tennis to teaching tennis and sports management.
 The Jane Forman Tennis Academy (JFTA) was conceived and founded in 1990 to bring high-quality tennis to non-club amateurs — both children and adults.
 The JFTA staff is comprised of retired touring tennis professionals and certified instructors who specialize in teaching children.
 The Academy provides classes, instruction, after-school programs, leagues, and tournaments for adults, teens, and children.